Connect to IT

 When you arrive you'll probably want to get online using your PC, laptop or mobile device.
 You'll be able to stay connected across campus, and support is available should you need it.

-Ways to get online at Lancaster
+Ways to get online on campus

 Office365 email is used for all emails from your department, your college and student support including a weekly news digest called My Lancaster.

 OneDrive provides you with unlimited secure storage for your work, as well as options for collaboration and file sharing.
-On our servers we also give you a personal filestore (H: drive) which is backed up daily.

 MyAccount provides information about your University Account, including details of your email address, and the login format for accessing email and eduroam Wi-Fi.